eslint/eslint/docs/rules/grouped-accessor-pairs.md

 # Require grouped accessor pairs in object literals and classes (grouped-accessor-pairs)

-Getter and setter for the same property don't necessarily have to be defined one after the other.
+A getter and setter for the same property don't necessarily have to be defined adjacent to each other.

 For example, the following statements would create the same object: